APS Return to School Guidelines for 2021-22

 |On August 16, 2021, the Andover School Committee updated the Mask Policy

 All students, staff, and visitors at Andover Public Schools will be required to wear masks while indoors.
 This is regardless of vaccination status and applies to all grade levels (PreK-12).
 This protocol is based on collaboration with the Town of Andover Health Division, APS Director of Nursing, and the district’s physician.
-We currently anticipate this protocol will be in effect until November, however, we may make adjustments sooner based on recommendations from our local health officials and district medical staff.
+Based on the guidance of public health officials, the mask mandate will continue operating in accordance with School Committee policy EBCFA- Face Coverings until at least mid-January 2022.

 APS remains committed to a return to in-person learning this fall and our goals are always to keep our students and staff safe and healthy.
 This information is always subject to the changing conditions of the pandemic.
 Our primary goal is to maintain an environment that provides our best chance for in-person learning for the duration of the school year.